-Jake is an activist, writer, and author of the novel-in-progress An American Toy Story.
+Jake is a writer and activist.
 He was born in Georgia, but was raised from his earliest memories in Manitou Springs, Colorado.
 He served four years in the U.S. Army and deployed three times with the 75th Ranger Regiment to Afghanistan from 2009 to 2013.
-He currently lives in Colorado Springs and is pursuing a degree in Journalism.
+He currently lives in Colorado Springs and is pursuing a degree in journalism and political science.

 Why I Write